phpmon/website/resources/markdown/privacy_policy.md

 No personal information like email address, username, computer name or anything that could personally identify you is collected.

 These crash reports can be inspected prior to sending them by pressing the "help" button when the app offers to share the crash report.
+(You can inspect the crash report before sending, but cannot modify what data is transmitted.
+The original report is always sent in full.)

 ## Checking for updates